brytsknguyen/oblam_deskew/README.md

 # OBLAM Assignment: Deskewing lidar scan with IMU propagated states
 <!-- via Continuous-time Optimization -->

+# Course page

+The course materials and instructions can be found at [KTH Canvas](https://canvas.kth.se/courses/40649) .

 # Prerequisite

 The software was developed on the following dependancies